 Supply Chain Predictive Analytics

-Adexa Predictive Analytics solution solves this problem by providing a supply chain planning system of record with hundreds of ready-to-go KPI’s, complete with formulas and calculations.
-It can be deployed with any of the Adexa planning solutions on the demand or supply side, or it can be utilized as a stand-alone solution for predictive analytics.
-Plans from Adexa’s Demand Planning, Sales and Operations Planning (S&OP), and Supply Planning modules provide a forward looking prediction of company’s performance that can be compared to actual performance.
+Adexa Predictive Analytics solution provides supply chain leaders with hundreds of ready-to-go Key Predictive Analytics (KPIs), complete with formulas and calculations.
+It is an umbrella layer in the overall IBP solutions of Adexa deployed with any of the Adexa planning solutions on the demand or supply side including all the financial and operational KPIs and risk management measures.
 The system can be extended by adding customized KPI’s, data, or measures.
 Each stakeholder can personalize their view of the “future” by bringing together reports, metrics, analytics, and scorecards based on their role and authority, whether operational or financial.
 Amongst other measures, the robust library of data and metrics includes:

 All for what to expect and the potential impact of any risks that the company might be exposed to.
 In addition, the users can perform what-if analysis to examine sensitivity analysis and or simulate various events and examine how robust the supply chain is when (say) the demand increases or a transportation route is cut off or a supplier cannot deliver.